A Review of Deep Reinforcement Learning for Smart Building Energy Management: Applications of DRL in Building microgrids

 \section{Applications of DRL in Building microgrids}

 In this section, we review the existing works on DRL-based energy optimization for building microgrids.
-To be specific, section~\ref{s51} introduces DRL-based energy management algorithms for microgrids with uncontrollable building loads, while section~\ref{s62} introduces DRL-based microgrid optimization algorithms considering the flexibility of building loads.
+To be specific, section~\ref{s61} introduces DRL-based energy management algorithms for microgrids with uncontrollable building loads, while section~\ref{s62} introduces DRL-based microgrid optimization algorithms considering the flexibility of building loads.
+Moreover, we summarize the existing works and point out some insights at the end of this section.